mrlasdt/knowledge_note/notes/Blockchains/Solana/Solana.md

   </div>
 + **Rent** : Validators on the Solana network need to maintain a working copy of this state in memory, the network charges a time-and-space based fee for this resource consumption, also known as rent.
   > **Note**
-  + Only a data account's owner can modify data and debit lamports.
+  + **Data account's owner can modify data and debit lamports.**
-  + Anyone is allowed to creadit lamports to a data account
+  + Anyone is allowed to credit lamports to a data account
   + The owner of an account may assign a new owner if the account's data is zeroed out
   + Program accounts do not store state $\to$ use have to use another data account to store state.
     + Example: if you have a counter program that lets you increment a counter , you must create two accounts. one account to store the program's code, and one to store the counter.